Pete Aguilar: Caucus memberships

 Aguilar announced his candidacy for vice chair of the Democratic Caucus in September 2018, but lost to Katherine Clark by a vote of 144–90.
 By a vote of 148–82, he defeated Robin Kelly for the no. 6 spot in the House Democratic Caucus.
 The position became vacant after Clark decided to run for Assistant Speaker in the House Democratic Caucus.
+Aguilar then became vice chair in the 117th Congress and voted in as chair in the 118th Congress.

 Campaign finance

 Aguilar's top contributors throughout his career have been JStreet PAC, League of Conservation Voters, Credit Union National Association, Matich Corporation, and New World Medical.
 Since 2011, he has not contributed personally to his own campaign, and relies mostly on individual contributions from community members.
 He has obtained nearly $5.3 million in contributions from individuals (63.86% of total donations).
 Top donations are generally from Democrats, but also include lawyers and law firms, Leadership PACs, and labor unions.
 His total career campaign donations are $8.2 million.